Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 The Panama Canal Authority undertook a privatization policy that began with concessioning its port terminal facilities.
 The first private project was Manzanillo International Terminals (MIT), which began operations in 1995.
 In 1999, Hutchison Port Holdings (HPH) was granted a 25 years concession for the operation of port terminals on both the Atlantic (Port of Cristobal) and Pacific (Port of Balboa) sides of the canal.
 The rail line between the Atlantic and Pacific sides was reopened in 2002 as a private concession to handle the growing containerized traffic.
 The Panama Canal Railway Company (a concession to KCS and Mi-Jack Products) supports transshipment activities between the Atlantic and the Pacific sides through doublestack services, allowing for repositioning containers between the maritime facades without transiting through the canal.
 The same rationale applies to oil circulation with the trans-Panama pipeline that resumed its operations in 2003, but the additional capacity this pipeline conveys is only about 1 Mb/d.

 A decision to expand the Panama Canal was reached in 2006 by the Panamanian government.
 The expansion was a 5.4 billion US dollars project that involved building a new set of locks on both the Atlantic and Pacific sides of the canal, which would accommodate ships up to 12,500 TEU depending on their load configuration.
 The dredging of access channels and the widening of several sections of the existing canal were also required.
-This allows Aframax and Suezmax vessels to pass through the canal, thus permitting new opportunities for container shipping services such as the re-emergence of round-the-world services.
+This allows Aframax and Suezmax vessels to pass through the canal, thus permitting new opportunities for container shipping services, such as the re-emergence of round-the-world services.
 Essentially, a new containership class was created to add to the existing Panamax ship class.
 It was dubbed New-Panamax (or NeoPanamax; NPX).
-The announcement of the expansion also induced the upgrade of port and related infrastructures along the North American east coast since larger containerships would call.
+The announcement of the expansion also induced the upgrade of port and related infrastructures along the North American east coast since larger containerships were expected to call.

 The new locks complement the existing lock systems, creating a two-tier service, one for the very large ships and the other for Panamax, or smaller ships.
 The outcome allows about 12 ships per day in the new lock system to be added to the existing capacity of about 45 ships per day in the existing locks.
 However, the additional capacity is constrained because the new locks are unidirectional compared with the existing double locks.
-The new infrastructures came online in July 2016, after some delays since the expansion was initially expected to be completed for 2014.
+The new infrastructures came online in July 2016, after some delays since the expansion was initially expected to be completed in 2014.

 4. The Strait of Malacca

 Historically, the Strait was an important passage point between the Chinese and the Indian worlds and was controlled at different points in time by Javanese and Malaysian kingdoms.
 From the 14th century, the region came under the control of Arab merchants who established several fortified trading towns, Malacca being the most important commercial center in Southeast Asia.
-Again, the control of the trade route shifted as the European expansion era began in the 16th century.
+Again, control of the trade route shifted as the European expansion era began in the 16th century.
 In 1511, Malacca fell to the Portuguese, which marked the beginning of European control over the Strait.
-In 1867, England took control of the passage with Singapore as the main harbor and other important centers such as Malacca and Penang, forming the Strait Settlements.
+In 1867, England took control of the passage with Singapore as the main harbor and other important centers, such as Malacca and Penang, forming the Strait Settlements.
 This control lasted until the Second World War and the independence of Malaysia in 1957.
 As the transpacific trade increased considerably after the Second World War, so did the importance of the passage.
-Singapore, located at the southern end of the Strait of Malacca, is one of the world’s most important ports and a major oil refining center.
+At the southern end of the Strait of Malacca, Singapore is one of the world’s most important ports and a major oil refining center.